In this unit students use a programming platform, Scratch, to learn mathematics through digital technology.

 A programme is composed of a set of instructions that the robot can interpret.
 It only makes sense to tell a robot to “Go forward three steps” if it understands the meanings of “Go forward” and “Steps”.
 Computers are very good at counting if they understand what “three” means.

-Give the robot clear instructions to walk the perimeter of a square.
+- Give the robot clear instructions to walk the perimeter (outside boundary) of a square.

 You may need to clarify the meaning of perimeter.
 Let the students work for a few minutes to work through their instructions.
 Some recording will be necessary.
 When you gather the class ask a few pairs to model the instructions.
 These issues should surface.